-The lack of DHT means that the male sex organs don't develop properly and therefore the real sex of the child is not seen at birth and is only triggers when the child reaches puberty.
+The lack of DHT means that the male private organs don’t develop properly and therefore the real gender of the child is not seen at birth and is only triggers when the child reaches puberty.

 When children with this condition are born, they are normally confused as female, or in some cases heir organs appear ambiguous and they grow up like that until puberty when their testosterone levels increase and they start to grow a penis and scrotum which is sometimes followed by other male features like a deep voice and muscle mass.